Safecast/Pocketcast-iOS/README.md

 Requirements: Testing of Core Location precision to maximize battery use

-Status: 0%
+Status: 5%

-- Core Location should stop working / running in background if a device is not connected
+- Core Location should stop working / running in background if a device is not connected [DONE]
 - Any timers or polling must also be stopped.
 In general, the use of polling should be avoided.
 Excessive wakeups will cause iOS to terminate background apps.
 - The app should self-terminate, or stop Core Location / Bluetooth and all processing if < 20% battery remaining
 - On AC, Core Location accuracy should be set to kCLLocationAccuracyBestForNavigation
 - On battery, Core Location accuracy should be set to either kCLLocationAccuracyBest or perhaps kCLLocationAccuracyNearestTenMeters.
+[DONE]
 - Test data should be collected and evaluated to determine if kCLLocationAccuracyNearestTenMeters is acceptable for Safecast data.
 It should be compared to the actual results from kCLLocationAccuracyBest.
+[DONE]
 - If test data is unavailable, kCLLocationAccuracyBest should be used as a default on battery.
 Extending the user's battery life is nice, but is secondary.
 There is no point in gathering data at all if the spatial resolution is unacceptable.
+[DONE]

 Optional:
 - The user might be allowed to disable geolocation or tweak the precision further.
 However, no setting lower in precision than kCLLocationAccuracyNearestTenMeters, or without coordinates entirely, should be accepted for data submission to Safecast.